daytonaio/content/guides/20250126_sapat_guide.md

 ## Introduction

-Whisper AI, developed by OpenAI, is a groundbreaking automatic speech recognition (ASR) model designed to transcribe audio into text with unparalleled accuracy.
+Whisper model, developed by OpenAI, is a groundbreaking automatic speech recognition (ASR) model designed to transcribe audio into text with unparalleled accuracy.
 Whether you're working with multilingual content, noisy audio, or domain-specific terminology, Whisper delivers reliable and scalable transcription capabilities.

 But how can you easily integrate Whisper into your workflows?
 That's where **Sapat** comes in.
 Sapat is a powerful tool that simplifies the process of using Whisper (and other AI models) for transcription tasks.
 This guide will explore Whisper's features, its use cases, and how Sapat makes it accessible for everyone—from AI engineers to content creators.